 The other training services that the trainer can provide.

 Other dog trainers will have a broader range of training services, such as agility training or more specific training courses for working dogs.
 Consider what kind of training you want for your dog and then choose the best dog trainer based on who offers it.

 Check the dog trainer’s credentials.

-Aside from the kind of training that you are looking for, you also have to consider the credentials that a dog trainer has.
+Aside from the kind of training that you are looking for, you also have to consider the credentials of the dog trainer.
 Where did the trainer get trained?
-Did the trainer get formal education in dog training, or was it more of an apprenticeship that was done?
+Did the trainer get formal education in dog training or was it more of an apprenticeship?
 If it was the former, where and how did he perform?
-If it was the latter, how long has the trainer done it for?
+If it was the latter, how long was the apprenticeship?

 Don’t be shy to ask your potential dog trainer questions.
-You are entrusting the safety and well-being of your precious dog to him or her, after all.
+You are entrusting the safety and well-being of your precious dog to him or her.

 Make sure of the dog trainer’s methods.